Dennistrangithub/post-install-config/README.md

 <p>
 <img src="https://github.com/Dennistrangithub/post-install-config/assets/152820266/bbb36339-5fed-4cc5-a4d4-9b8b1e2158cb" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-This is the part where I set up the SLA configurations according to how sever the problem is.
+At this stage, I configured the SLA settings in osTicket, tailoring them based on the severity of the problems reported.
 <li>SEV-A (Grace period is 1 hour within a 24/7 scedual)
 <li>SEV-B (Grace period within a 4 hour window within a 24/7 scedual)
 <li>SEV-C (Grace period of 8 hours within a 9/5 scedual)